jeremysteele/FauxCPU/README.md

 ## What is this thing?

-FauxCPU is a fake 8-bit little-endian CPU loosely based on the 6502 but not really.
+FauxCPU is a completely fabricated 8-bit little-endian CPU loosely based on the 6502 but not really.
 I decided to build this as a learning experiment.... plus I got bored and needed something fun to do.

 It features 3 8-bit general purpose registers, an 8-bit stack pointer, and 16 whole bits of addressable memory.